Before dawn, Orion the Hunter | EarthSky.org

 I noticed on your site that Orion returned to the predawn sky in late July.
 You called it the ‘ghost of the summer dawn.’
 Due to cloudy skies and other conditions, I was not able to see it until August 6.
 When will Orion return to the evening sky?

-Mike, Orion the Hunter is always behind the sun as seen from Earth in June.
-It comes back to the predawn sky every year in late July.
-By early September, Orion is rising in the wee hours and is well up in the southeast an hour before dawn, as shown on today’s chart.
+Mike, Orion the Hunter – one of most noticeable constellations, with a short, straight row of three medium-bright stars at its mid-section – is always behind the sun as seen from Earth in June.
+It comes back to the predawn sky every year in late July or early August.
+By late August and early September, Orion is rising in the wee hours and is well up in the dawn sky, an hour before dawn, as shown on today’s chart.

 Orion will soon be up by midnight, then 10 p.m. … and by December you’ll find it rising in early evening.